-The Secretariat and its location and its Executive Director shall be recommended by the Executive Committee and approved by the Council.
+The location of the Secretariat and the choice of Executive Director shall be recommended by the Executive Committee and approved by the Council.
 The Secretariat shall not represent an Adhering Body on the Council.

 The Council shall consist of the Executive Committee, no more than two representatives from each Adhering Body, and a representative of each Associate Member.
 Other persons, including Individual Members, may attend Council as observers.

 Each Adhering Body shall have a vote.
 If no official representative is able to attend a meeting of the Council, his or her vote may be cast by an authorized proxy designated in writing or electronic mail by the Adhering Body and provided to the Secretariat.
 Associate Members may be represented by one person at the Council but shall have no vote.
 Observers present shall have no vote.

 The Council shall be presided over by the President of the Association, or, in case of his or her incapacity or inability to attend, by a Vice-President.
 The President or acting President votes only in the event of an equal decision of votes, when he or she shall cast the deciding vote.
 Other members of the Executive Committee do not have the right to vote.

 The Council shall meet in ordinary session at the call of the President normally every two years during an International Conference on Permafrost or a Regional Conference on Permafrost.
 The Council may meet in extraordinary session at the call of the President or at the request of a majority of the Adhering Bodies.
 The Council may make decisions by written or electronic communication on questions put to it through the Secretariat with the approval of the President.